forthright/vile-ncu/README.md

 ## Installation

-Note: This plugin is already packaged with [vile's core lib](https://github.com/forthright/vile).
+This plugin is already packaged with [vile's core lib](https://github.com/forthright/vile), but you can also install it manually:

     npm i -D vile vile-ncu